Caithness Amateur Football Association

 The Caithness Amateur Football Association (CAFA) is a football (soccer) league competition for amateur clubs in the Caithness area of Scotland.
 The association is affiliated to the Scottish Amateur Football Association.
-Like several other Highland and island leagues, fixtures are played over summer rather than the traditional winter calendar.
+Like several other Highland and island leagues, fixtures are played over the summer rather than the traditional winter calendar.

-The association is composed of two divisions of 14 clubs.
+The association is composed of 15 clubs in two divisions.

 League membership

 In order to join the association, clubs need to apply and are then voted in by current member clubs.